 Previously Mark has worked as an American Sign Language Interpreter and is knowledgeable in Deaf Culture and ASL.
 He welcomes members of the Deaf community, their families, Hard of Hearing and individuals that have hearing loss due to aging.

-Mark enjoys working with adults, couples, children ages 6 to 12, and families focusing on
+Mark enjoys working with adults, couples, and families focusing on

 - Trauma/PTSD Recovery

 - Anxiety Management